-That totally cracked me up.
-I'd never heard the term before (although it's been around), but oh my gosh, I'm a f.w., too!
-Well, wait a sec, that term is pretty rude, since persons who sell their bodies are usually the opposite of enthusiastic about having to do it.
-So I'm calling myself a "font groupie," to reflect the enthusiasm factor.
-There have been many times that I loved fonts too much and threw them around promiscuously, all over my pages!
+I'd never heard the term before (although it's been around), but oh my gosh, me, too!
+Well, wait a sec, that term is pretty rude, since persons who sell their bodies are usually not so enthusiastic about it.
+So I'll edit that to "font groupie," to reflect the enthusiasm factor.
+There have been many times that I loved fonts too much and threw them about promiscuously on my pages!

 The other relevant pop culture influence here is the Mary Tyler Moore show.
 Remember that giant "M" hanging in her living room?
 I thought it was the coolest thing.
 [Here's a lovely blogpost by a retired designer, with a picture of Mary's 'M', plus the bloggers' own fab artistic alphabetic wall letter collection: http://goodlifeofdesign.blogspot.com/2011/02/letter-letter-on-wall.html] Just as Jobs launched the font-loving trend, Mary (or her show's set designers) almost certainly launched the wall-alphabet trend.

 The ampersand is a manipulated version from the font Blackadder.
 I smoothed it and stretched it.
 It's about 10" high and 4" at its widest.